 ESG disclosure in Pillar 3 follows the implementing technical standards (ITS) defined by the EBA.
 In line with the EBA report on prudential disclosures on ESG risks this section has been included in this report in accordance with Article 449a in CRR.
 The requirements issued by the regulator entered into force June 28,2022, with first discloures provided on a yearly basis.
-For December 31,2023, a total of 8 quantiative templates are required.
-Additional disclosures for this publication include data for Green Asset Ratio.
-Information mandatory after December 31,2023 is not included in this publication.
-The section with qualitative information is split into three parts, Business strategy and processes, Governance and Risk management, each part compiles questions and answers to the acronym Environmental, Social and Governance respectively.
+For December 31,2024, a total of 9 quantitative templates are required.
+The section with qualitative information is split into three parts; Business strategy and processes, Governance and Risk management.
+Each part compiles questions and answers to the acronym Environmental, Social and Governance respectively.